Si-Nan/VASAseq_2022/README.md

-# Index of computational methods used for VASA-seq manuscript
+# Index of computational methods used for VASA-seq's manuscript